fusepoolP3/p3-any23-transformer/README.md

     < Transfer-Encoding: chunked
     < Server: Jetty(9.2.z-SNAPSHOT)

-No one can send a GET request to the job to retrieve the current status or if finished the final result.
+Now one can send a GET request to the job to retrieve the current status or if finished the final result.

     curl http://localhost:8303/job/1678699a-ed36-4282-aaf8-1823aea19970